12 Best Podcasting Communities, Facebook Groups, and Forums

 Podcast meetups are an excellent way to build community, network with like-minded hosts, and form friendships with podcasters.

-While lockdowns are still in place, you can use Meetup groups to form a community and turn it digital by having everyone join Discord, or hopping on a Zoom call!
+For virtual events, you can use Meetup groups to form a community and turn it digital by having everyone join Discord, or hop on a Zoom call!

 10. Paid Mastermind groups